MSoretic/PartII_Project/README.md

 Table_3.txt - Accession numbers and BioSample identifiers for the additional 1000 scaffold level assemblies considered in the project

+Table_4.xslx - Average values for %GC content for strains in a cluster, as well as average distances from strains in a cluster to that clusters MRCA.

 Figure_15.pdf - pdf image of the phylogenetic tree which was included as Figure 15 in the main text.

 Figure_15.txt - phylogenetic tree, an image of which was included as Figure 15 in the main text